Now Reading

 One of the most powerful ways to support your mental health is by staying grounded with prayer or meditation.
 A regular practice of quieting your mind and connecting with your spirituality helps you better manage life’s stressors.
 It can also provide you with greater clarity about what’s important in your life.
 Especially this year with its multitude of challenges, staying connected to your faith helps to give greater meaning to even the small things in life.

-And, while you may not be able to attend church in person right now, many churches are providing services online.
+And, if you don’t have a church you can attend in person right now, many churches are providing services online.
 Yes, it’s a little different but it’s still a great way to join together with those who share your faith.

 5. Practice Gratitude